 Horizon’s programs for children and teens equip children, youth and families to live out Horizon’s mission to Welcome Radically, Love Boldly, Grow Spiritually and Serve Courageously.

-Learn about our Fall 2025 programs below.
+Learn about our Spring 2026 programs below.

 View our latest Family Newsletter and click here to subscribe.
 Register children and teens using this convenient online form.